tiangolo/issue-manager/README.md

 * The `issues` option with a type of `label` will run it with each specific issue when you add a label.
     * This way you can add a label to an issue that was answered long ago, and if the configured delay since the last comment is enough the GitHub action will close the issue right away.
 * The `pull_request_target` option with a type of `label` will run it with each specific Pull Request made to your repo when you add a label.
-    * This way you can add a label to a PR that was answered long ago, or that was waiting for more comments from the author, etc. And if the configured delay since the last comment is enough the GitHub action will close the issue right away.
+    * This way you can add a label to a PR that was answered long ago, or that was waiting for more comments from the author, reviews, commits, etc. And if the configured delay since the last comment is enough the GitHub action will close the issue right away.
 * The `workflow_dispatch` option allows you to run the action manually from the GitHub Actions tab for your repo.

 ## Motivation